rfielding/go-ctl2/docs/ir.md

 - local data
 - a set of named states

-Each runtime actor is created explicitly with `(instance ActorName RoleName (PeerRole InstanceName...)...)`.
+Each runtime actor is created explicitly with `(instance ActorName RoleName (queue N) (PeerRole InstanceName...)...)`.
+`N` is the mailbox length for that concrete actor.
 Each actor owns its own state.
 Messages do not mutate the actor directly; they accumulate in the mailbox until the actor reaches a receive-ready transition.

 ## State